effekseer/EffekseerForUnity/Help/Contents_en/top.md

 Open Effekseer.unitypackage and import it into the your Unity project.

 ![](../img/unity_import.png)

+## Specification change

+### 1.3

+Before and after the effect are swapped.
+When doing display before 1.2, set ```isRightHandledCoordinateSystem``` of EffekseerSystem component to true.

+Distortion method has been changed.
+Effekseer's effect is not distorted due to distortion.
+From 1.4 onwards, we plan to add effects distorted by distortion.

 ## Known issues {#issues}
 - Even on supported platforms, effect graphics are not rendered correctly in Graphics API which is not supported.<br>Please check the table of "Supported Platform".